Saving Money at the Pharmacy Counter: Here's How You Can Lower Your Prescription Drug Costs

-There are simple steps you can take that may reduce the amount you pay for medications
+There are a few simple things you can do that have the potential to reduce the amount of money you pay for your prescription medications

 - Tell your doctor you want to save on medication costs.

 - Choose your insurance plan wisely.

 - Think about not using your insurance to pay for the drug, then shop around.

 - Ask your pharmacist for a better deal.

 According to a survey conducted by Consumer Reports, only six percent of people found out how much a new medication cost during their doctor's visit in spite of the toll that rising drug prices are taking on consumers.